albar965/littlenavmap-manual/src/en/MENUS.rst

 |Holdings| Holdings
 ''''''''''''''''''''''''''''''''''''''

-Hides or shows the respective user feature.
+Hides or shows the respective user features.

 Note that the menu item to add an user feature is disabled if the respective user feature is hidden on the map.
 The menu item is suffixed with the text ``hidden on map`` if this is the case.

-.. _userpoints:
+.. _map-userpoints:

 Userpoints
 ^^^^^^^^^^^^^^^^^^^^^